github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure.md

 To configure the OIDC identity provider in Azure, you will need to perform the following configuration.
 For instructions on making these changes, refer to [the Azure documentation](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure).

-1. Create an Azure Active Directory application and a service principal.
+1. Create a Microsoft Entra ID application and a service principal.
-1. Add federated credentials for the Azure Active Directory application.
+1. Add federated credentials for the Microsoft Entra ID application.
 1. Create {% data variables.product.prodname_dotcom %} secrets for storing Azure configuration.

 Additional guidance for configuring the identity provider: